jscherba/jscherba/README.md

 ### Hi there 👋

+🔭 I’m currently working on using spatial transcriptomic methods to understand how different parts of the cardiovascular system respond to mechanical forces

+🌱 I’m currently learning ML frameworks to assist with the spatial analysis of my tissue samples

+😄 Pronouns: he/him/his

+⚡ Fun fact: I like to start my days with an episode of Seinfeld and a bowl of oatmeal
 <!--
 **jscherba/jscherba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.